school-Tygo-van-den-Hurk/TUe-2IPH0-Functional-Programming-2025-2026-A2/README.md

 has no solution since no moves are possible and two pegs remain.

 ## Assignment

-In this assignment, you will:
-1. Implement a **zipper data structure** for efficient list navigation
-2. Use **catamorphisms** and **anamorphisms** to analyze game states
-3. Build a **game tree** to explore all possible move sequences
-4. Determine if a puzzle has a winning solution using functional composition techniques

-You will use catamorphisms (`foldT`), anamorphisms (`unfoldT`), and hylomorphisms (combining both) to solve this problem elegantly.

-For all ten programming exercises, you have to explicitly add a type declaration and add documentation to every function you define.
-Additionally, you also have to write tests in test/Spec.hs.

-### Split over two weeks
 The assignment is split into two parts, mainly so you have clear goals for the first week and can check your progress using Momotor output.

 In the first week, you focus on exercises 1-4 and submit these for feedback from Momotor.

 In the second week, you finish the complete assignment.
 You submit your whole project.